Neoares/cvae_molgen/README.md

 Cosine similarity between signatures of predicted molecules and the signatures sampled for the decoding.

+## Data downloading & preparation

+To train or predict with the same data as we used for the experiments, download [this](https://drive.google.com/open?id=1HCQB1H9WbMafI0HLJHfkd9G1iBs2ueQ4) file and unzip it in the `data` folder.
+It contains the inchykeys and the signatures from the Chemical Checker, and a `.csv` file that maps the inchikeys to inchi, in a way that makes possible to convert the inchis to SMILES.

+You can also download data for different signature types in the [Chemical Checker's download page](https://chemicalchecker.com/downloads).
+They provide the signature and their respective inchikeys that need to be converted to SMILES.

+Once you have the data, you just need to prepare the environment.
+For that, you have to install the following packages:
+  - `numpy`
+  - `tensorflow`
+  - `keras`
+  - `tqdm`
+  - `rdkit`

+Since `rdkit` is only obtainable through Anaconda, I recommend to create a conda environment, activate it and run the following command:

+`conda install -c conda-forge numpy tensorflow keras tqdm rdkit`

+You can also download a pre-trained model [here](https://drive.google.com/open?id=1RVzFca5UBy8B7N2OKZXcdVfFYImG0E67) and place it inside the `models` folder.

 ## Usage

 There are two main files in the repository: `train.py` and `predict.py`.
 With the first one we can train the model, and with the second we can use an already trained model to generate new molecules.
+I strongly recommend to use the `-i` python's flag in order to keep the terminal running after the execution.

 ### Training